No. 5: Finding work in tech

 Failure

-Designers tend to be generous and people-pleasers.
+Designers tend to be generous.
+We’re also chronic people-pleasers.

 Connection